amirdy/comment_analyzer/README.md

 - [x] The length of each sample is considered the size of this sequence.

 - [x] The length of samples are different.
-For Mini batch gradient descent we need to have samples with the same lenghts.
+For Mini Batch gradient descent we need to have samples with the same lenghts.

 ##### So what is the solution?
 ###### We can only consider the first N Vocabs(Tokens) for each sample.